maharmstone/btrfs/README.md

 Or you could always just turn off Secure Boot in your BIOS settings.

+* The install option is missing from Windows 10

+Add a registry option as shown here: https://answers.microsoft.com/en-us/windows/forum/all/install-option-missing-from-the-context-menu-of/23524ad3-1687-4c2d-ba26-b249b4c4d8e9 .
+If you get a error message "This file does not have an app associated with it for performing this action.
+Please install an app or, if one is already installed, create an association in the Default Apps Settings page." after adding the registry option, see manual install command below

+* Manual install command for Windows 10

+After the secureboot registry setting is configured, if you still have installation issues in windows 10, then run the following to install.

+`rundll32 syssetup,SetupInfObjectInstallAction DefaultInstall 128 .\btrfs.inf`

 * The root of the drive isn't case-sensitive in LXSS

 This is something Microsoft hardcoded into LXSS, presumably to stop people hosing